slavkoss/fwphp/readme.md

       /fwphp/glomodul/z_examples/MVC_FW/01inanz/
       /fwphp/glomodul/z_examples/MVC_FW/03xuding_users2017/

 I made many changes (I hope improvements) which I did because I do not like proposed solutions in best php frameworks and in learning sources mentioned above  (especcialy coding eg Traversy tutorial).
-Shares (reusables, globals) are not well coded there.
-I think that eg invoice php code should be in **own folder - module - like Oracle forms invoice.fmb** (not all forms/reports in 3 folders: M,V,C). **Application** glomodul consists of group of modules subgroups - unlimited levels  eg subgroup [https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z\_examples](https://github.com/slavkoss/fwphp/tree/master/fwphp/glomodul/z_examples)

-**Modules subgroups - unlimited levels**.
-This is important difference !
-Can Laravel, Yii, Phalcon work this way (important for large applications) ?
+Shares (reusables, globals, includes) are not well explained and coded there.

 I think that should be simple/fast/professional : **shares**, routing, dispaching, functional namespaces & classes loading , web rich text editing...
 It is why I spent so many hours on this (huge time wasting which should do tools-software authors, not tools-software users like me).